pmlmodelling/nctoolkit/docs/source/info.rst

 Contributions welcome
 ------------------
 The package is new, with new features being added each month.
 There remain a large number of features that could be added, especially for dealing with atmospheric data.
-If packages users which to contribute or suggest new features they are welcome to raise and issue at the package's GitHub page or contact me.
+If packages users are interested in contributing or suggesting new features they are welcome to raise and issue at the package's GitHub page or contact me.